paul-bennett/juggle/src/main/resources/README.md

 not a `String` (as specified with `-p`).
 Juggle includes this method in the result set because Java allows instances of a subclass to be passed to a function that is expecting a parent class (Widening Reference Conversion).
+This particular method is listed last in the results, because Juggle tries to list closer matches (i.e. where fewer conversions are neccessary) first.

 Juggle treats data fields as a pair of methods: a setter (which takes an argument of the field's type and returns `void`), and a getter (which takes